-Day One was founded to address a critical unmet need: children with cancer are being left behind in a cancer drug development revolution.
+Day One was founded to address a critical unmet need: the dire lack of therapeutic development in pediatric cancer.
 Our name was inspired by the "The Day One Talk" that physicians have with patients and their families about an initial cancer diagnosis and treatment plan.
 We aim to re-envision cancer drug development and redefine what's possible for all people living with cancer-regardless of age-starting from Day One.